K’taka Congress starts campaign against graft in BJP govt | Politics

 Karnataka Congress on Tuesday launched a campaign against ‘40 per cent Sarkara, BJP means Bhrashtachara’ with focus on the alleged corruption prevailing in Karnataka.

-“Today, we are launching a campaign “40 per cent Sarkara, BJP means Bhrashtachara’ (40 per cent government, BJP means corruption).
-Chief Minister Basavaraj Bommai knows that his Cabinet ministers are completely involved in corrupt activities and are looting,” Siddaramaiah said in a press conference.
+“Today, we are launching a campaign against “40 per cent Sarkara, BJP means Bhrashtachara’ (40 per cent government, BJP means corruption).
+Chief Minister Basavaraj Bommai knows that his Cabinet ministers are completely involved in corrupt activities and are looting,” former Chief Minister and Congress leader Siddaramaiah said in a press conference.

 He alleged that the public works have completely stopped.

-Recalling the Belagavi-based contractor and a BJP worker Santosh Patil who hanged himself in a hotel in Udupi earlier this year leaving behind a message holding the BJP’s Shivamogga MLA K S Eshwarappa responsible for his death as he (MLA) was allegedly demanding 40 per cent commission.
+Recalling the suicide of the Belagavi-based contractor and a BJP worker Santosh Patil who hanged himself in a hotel in Udupi earlier this year leaving behind a message holding the BJP’s Shivamogga MLA K S Eshwarappa responsible for his death as he (MLA) allegedly demanded 40 per cent commission.

 After the incident, Eshwarappa resigned as the Rural Development and Panchayat Raj Minister.